20tab/django-continuous-delivery/{{cookiecutter.project_dirname}}/README.md

 ### GitLab CI

-The configuration file `.gitlab-ci.yml` should work as is, needing no further customization.
+The configuration file `.gitlab-ci.yml` should work as it is, needing no further customization.